2022 Arab Cup U-17

-The 2022 Arab Cup U-17 is the fourth edition of the Arab Cup U-17, an association football tournament between Arab countries.
+The 2022 Arab Cup U-17 (كأس العرب تحت 17 سنة 2022) is the fourth edition of the Arab Cup U-17, an association football tournament between Arab countries.
 It will be played from 23 August to 8 September 2022 in Algeria in Oran which represent the administrative organization of the tournament, and two other cities, Sig and Mostaganem which they holds each ones the football matches.

 Iraq won the previous tournament in 2014, but were eliminated in the quarter-finals.
 Host Algeria won the tournament for the first time after beating Morocco on penalties 4–2.

 Teams

 16 teams took part to the tournament.
 The draw took place on 31 July 2022 in Abha, Saudi Arabia.